 Competition and COVID-19: A deadly mix

-Taken together, these historical trends coupled with the pandemic are putting schools in an unprecedented financial bind.
+Taken together, these historical trends, coupled with the pandemic, are putting schools in an unprecedented financial bind.
 Decades of public divestment and increased dependence on tuition and auxiliary revenue sources (i.e., room, board, athletics, and parking/transportation) have left schools vulnerable to market shocks.
-Unfortunately, the COVID-19 pandemic is causing one of the worst imaginable shocks which has already manifest in decreased tuition and auxiliary revenue due to decreased enrollment and provision of on-campus services.
-In the end, many schools now face the decision of whether to reopen campuses to recover these revenue streams despite the clear danger to public health.
+Unfortunately, the COVID-19 pandemic is causing one of the worst imaginable shocks, which is already manifest in decreased tuition and auxiliary revenue due to decreased enrolment and provision of on-campus services.
+In the end, many schools now face the decision as to whether to reopen campuses to recover these revenue streams despite the clear danger to public health.